Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 IPv6 addresses consist of 8 sets of 4 characters, which can be letters or numbers, such as 2001:0db8:85a3:0000:0000:8a2e:0370:7334.

 The internet is still in the transition phase between IPv4 and IPv6.
 This is creating a lot of problems, especially for VPNs.
 Unless a VPN explicitly has IPv6 support, any request to or from your machine sent over IPv6 – or sent using a dual-stack tunnel to convert IPv4 to IPv6 (see Teredo below) – will completely bypass the VPN tunnel, leaving your personal data unprotected.
-In short, IPv6 can disrupt up your VPN without you being aware of it.
+In short, IPv6 can disrupt your VPN without you being aware of it.

 Most websites have both IPv6 addresses and IPv4 addresses, though a significant number are still IPv4-only.
 There are also a few websites which are IPv6 only.
 Whether your DNS requests are for IPv4 or IPv6 addresses will usually depend on your ISP, your network equipment (such as wireless router) and the specific website you’re trying to access (with implementation of IPv6 still incomplete, not all users will be able to access IPv6-only websites).
 The majority of DNS lookups will still be IPv4, but most users will be unaware of whether they are making IPv4 or IPv6 requests if they are able to do both.